Labelled well-quasi-order for permutation classes: Sums and Skew Sums

 \section{Sums and Skew Sums}

-Our first application of the tools of the previous section is to sums (and skew sums) of permutation classes.
-It should be noted that sums and skew sums are but a small part of the substitution decomposition, which we cover in depth in Section~\ref{sec-subst-decomp}.
+Our first application of the tools of the previous section is to sums and skew sums of permutation classes.
+It should be noted that sums and skew sums are but a small part of the substitution decomposition, which we cover in depth in the next section.
 However, we are able to establish stronger results in this context than in the more general context of the substitution decomposition.

-Recall that the notion of the sum and skew sum of two permutations was defined in Section~\ref{subsec-sums}.
-Given permutation classes $\C$ and $\D$, we now define their \emph{sum} by
+The sum and skew sum of two permutations was defined in Section~\ref{subsec-sums}.
+Given permutation classes~$\C$ and $\D$, we now define their \emph{sum} by

-The sum $\C\oplus\D$ is always a permutation class itself, due to our convention that every nonempty permutation class must contain the empty permutation.
-The \emph{skew sum} of $\C$ and $\D$, denoted by $\C\ominus\D$ is defined analogously.
+This set is always a permutation class itself, due to our convention that every nonempty permutation class must contain the empty permutation.
+The \emph{skew sum} of the classes~$\C$ and $\D$, denoted by~$\C\ominus\D$, is defined analogously.

-If both $\C$ and $\D$ are wqo, then Proposition~\ref{prop-wqo-product} shows that their Cartesian product $\C\times\D$ is wqo.
-We can then conclude by Proposition~\ref{prop-wqo-order-preserving} that $\C\oplus\D$ is wqo because the surjective mapping $\Phi\st\C\times\D\to\C\oplus\D$ given by
+If both~$\C$ and $\D$ are wqo, then Proposition~\ref{prop-wqo-product} shows that their Cartesian product~$\C\times\D$ is wqo.
+We can then conclude by Proposition~\ref{prop-wqo-order-preserving} that~$\C\oplus\D$ is wqo because the surjective mapping ${\Phi : \C\times\D\to\C\oplus\D}$ given by

 is order-preserving.
-Obviously the same holds for their skew sum, $\C\ominus\D$.
+Obviously the same holds for their skew sum,~$\C\ominus\D$.